PDC-support/singularity-introduction/PITCHME.md

 ## @color[red](Create your own container)

 @ol[](false)
-- Go to docker hub and find official latest ubuntu
+- Go to docker hub and find the official latest ubuntu
 - build the container using singularity
 - Build a writeable sandbox
 - Install necessary tools into the container (Compiler etc...)
+  - apt-get update
+  - apt-get install wget
+  - apt-get install build-essential
 @olend

 ---